Hunger Crisis In the DRC

-Decades of civil war have brought havoc to the DRC, leaving millions dead or displaced.
-Today, they face another killer: COVID-19.
-The deadly combination has caused widespread hunger – nearly 20 million Congolese people are food insecure – and WFP is scaling up its operations to save their lives.
+Decades of civil war have wrought havoc on the DRC.
+Now, the country faces another killer: COVID-19.
+The deadly combination has caused widespread hunger – one out of every four Congolese are hungry – and WFP is scaling up operations to save their lives.

 DRC: A Fight for Peace